|

 Barnsley would maintain the No. 1 plate until 1919 or 1920.

-by the 1930s it had become the property of General Noel Murray
+By the 1930s it had become the property of General Noel Money

 (builder and proprietor of the Qualicum Beach Hotel on Vancouver

 Island).
-Murray would have the number until 1938 when the
+Money would have the number until 1938 when the

 Department of Public Works got its application in first